DennisByberg/learning-python/02-primitive-types/notes/01-variables.md

 ## What are Variables?

-Variables are used to **store data in computer memory**.
-Think of a variable as a labeled box where you can put information that your program can use later.
+Variables **store data in computer memory**.
+Think of a variable as a labeled box.

 ```python
 students_count = 1000